gabru-md/Track-Your-Kumar/README.md

 ## Features

-Real-time - Data is updated at each and every sign-in and sign-out.
+Real-time - Data is updated at each and every sign-in and sign-out.<br>
-Accurate - Data is taken from the company's own attendance database.
+Accurate - Data is taken from the company's own attendance database.<br>
-Alerts - Set an alert for a specific person or position.
+        * Alerts - Set an alert for a specific person or position. // Will add, Maybe!

 <---------------------------------------------------------------------------------------------------------------------------------->